Guidelines for admission into the year-long program include:

 - Biological science including microbiology and immunology

-- The content of chemistry and biological science courses must be acceptable toward a major in those fields or in medical technology or must be certified by the college or university as equivalent.
+- The content of chemistry and biological science courses must be acceptable toward a major in those fields or in medical technology or must be certified by the college or university as equivalent, including advanced placement and transfer courses.
 Courses in Statistics, Anatomy/Physiology and Genetics/Molecular Biology are recommended

 - A minimum grade point average of 2.8 overall and 2.5 in chemistry and biological sciences.

 - Completion of all required pre-clinical medical technology courses and eligibility for a baccalaureate degree from the affiliated college or university.